modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-1-sect-2.md

 	  	3. Matrix formulation by Heisenberg: The formulation of quantum mechanics serves to interpret the physical properties of particles as matrices that evolve in time.

-!!! quote "BOX 1.2: Pauli´s contributions or explanations."
+!!! quote "BOX 1.2: *Pauli´s contributions or explanations*."
     - "As soon as the symmetry classes for electrons were cleared, the question arose which are the symmetry classes for other particles with symmetrical wave functions like photons.
 We note that the symmetrical class for photons occurs together with the integer value 1 for their spin, while the antisymmetrical class for the electron occurs together with the half-integer value ½ for the spin."
     - "In order to prepare for the discussion of more fundamental questions, we want to stress here a law of Nature which is generally valid, namely, the connection between spin and symmetry class.
 A half-integer value of the spin quantum number is always connected with antisymmetric states (exclusion principle), an integer spin with symmetrical states.
 This law holds not only for protons and neutrons but also for protons and electrons.
 Moreover, it can easily be seen that it holds for compound systems, if it holds for all of its constituents.
 If we search for a theoretical explanation of this law, we must pass to the discussion of relativistic wave mechanics, since we saw that it can certainly not be explained by non-relativistic wave mechanics."
     - "In his lecture delivered here in Stockholm (*) he himself explained his proposal of a new interpretation of his theory, according to which in the actual vacuum all the states of negative energy should be occupied and only deviations of this state of smallest energy, namely holes in the sea of these occupied states are assumed to be observable.
 It is the exclusion principle which guarantees the stability of the vacuum, in which all states of negative energy are occupied.
 Furthermore, the holes have all properties of particles with positive energy and positive electric charge, which in external electromagnetic fields can be produced and annihilated in pairs.
 These predicted positrons, the exact mirror images of the electrons, have been actually discovered experimentally."